ohslyfox/PacBioSeeder/README.md

 outfilename:

-* output file name without an extension (leave blank or use "console" for console output).
+* output file name without an extension (exclude this option or use "console" for console output).